JD/MSEd Education Policy: Graduate School of Education

 Students can earn both degrees in three years.
 Penn Law gives credit for four relevant courses in GSE toward the JD to earn the MSEd, students must complete 10 course units along with a Master’s research paper; Law courses may count for four of these units.

 Students apply separately to each department.
 Applications to the MSEd program are welcomed contemporaneously with the Law School application or during the 1L year.
 If applying to GSE while a first year law student, students need only take the LSAT.
 Otherwise, applicants must take the GRE for the GSE application and the LSAT for the Law School application.

 Here is a typical track for completing the program:

 |Course Work||1L||2L & GSE courses||3L & GSE courses|

-Occasionally, some students may choose to take GSE courses towards the MSEd during the summer following their 1L or 2L years.
+Occasionally, some students may need or choose to take GSE courses towards the MSEd during the summer following their 1L or 2L years.

 - Graduate School of Education

 - Graduate School of Education Admissions

 - Contact: Kristina Featherstone, Program Manager, Education Policy

 - To talk through scheduling/registration details and how this joint-degree program might complement your JD from Penn Law, please contact Amanda S. Aronoff, L’95, Associate Director of Cross-Disciplinary Programs at email@example.com.